-b.
-Licensed CCDF family child care home providers:

-i.
-Mixed Groups

-The regular capacity shall not exceed 6 children.
+- b.
+Licensed CCDF family child care home providers: - Mixed-Age Groups - A. Ratio: The regular capacity shall not exceed 6 children.
 The school age capacity is an additional 3 children.
-The provider shall care for no more than two children under the age of eighteen months including his/her own children, except that the provider may care for up to six children under the age of eighteen months when an approved assistant or substitute is present.

-The regular capacity shall not exceed 6 children.
+The provider shall care for no more than two children under the age of eighteen months including his/her own children, except that the provider may care for up to six children under the age of eighteen months when an approved assistant or substitute is present. - B. Group size: The regular capacity shall not exceed 6 children.
 The school age capacity is an additional 3 children.
 The provider shall care for no more than two children under the age of eighteen months including his/her own children, except that the provider may care for up to six children under the age of eighteen months when an approved assistant or substitute is present.

 ii.
-Infant
+Infant (if applicable)

-The regular capacity shall not exceed 6 children.
+- A. Ratio: The regular capacity shall not exceed 6 children.
 The school age capacity is an additional 3 children.
-The provider shall care for no more than two children under the age of eighteen months including his/her own children, except that the provider may care for up to six children under the age of eighteen months when an approved assistant or substitute is present.

-The regular capacity shall not exceed 6 children.
+The provider shall care for no more than two children under the age of eighteen months including his/her own children, except that the provider may care for up to six children under the age of eighteen months when an approved assistant or substitute is present. - B. Group size: The regular capacity shall not exceed 6 children.
 The school age capacity is an additional 3 children.
 The provider shall care for no more than two children under the age of eighteen months including his/her own children, except that the provider may care for up to six children under the age of eighteen months when an approved assistant or substitute is present.

 iii.
-Toddler
+Toddler (if applicable)